Taiwan says Thailand prioritising AstraZeneca shots for itself

-Thailand is prioritising AstraZeneca Plc (AZN.L) COVID-19 vaccines produced in the country for itself due to the severity of the pandemic there, which has delayed deliveries to Taiwan, President Tsai Ing-wen said on Friday.
+TAIPEI (Reuters) - Thailand is prioritising AstraZeneca Plc COVID-19 vaccines produced in the country for itself due to the severity of the pandemic there, which has delayed deliveries to Taiwan, President Tsai Ing-wen said on Friday.

 Taiwan is dealing with a spike in domestic infections and only 3% of its 23.5 million people have received at least one shot of a vaccination so far, with millions of doses on order that have yet to arrive.